whitejeep600/yolo_lesion_detection/report.md

 slices.
 I have included an example of this as the `images/inconsistent{1,2}.png` images.
 These are images from the dataset with overlaid labels (blue) and model predictions (red in this case, green if they were correct).
-The region labeled as a lesion in `inconsistent2.png` also appears (smaller) in the other picture, where we can actually see the model's prediction.
-However, the lesion is no longer labeled as such there.
+The region labeled as a lesion in `inconsistent2.png` also appears (partly) in the other picture, where we can actually see the model's prediction.
+However, the lesion is no longer labeled as such in that picture.
 If I am correct, such noisy labels can interfere with both the training and the evaluation of the model.
 - problem hardness, simply.
 Looking at the images from the dataset, it is not immediately clear to the human (if unqualified) eye where the lesion is and even with the annotation, it is not always obvious how the professional spotted the lesion and what makes it different